Frequently Asked Questions

 The Community School of Music follows the Stetson University's semester schedule.
 Most semesters are 13 weeks long.
 The Community School of Music offers 13 half-hour lessons per semester.
 Student teachers may not teach during exams or break periods.

-When do lessons begin?
+When do lessons begin and end?

 What if I miss a lesson?